 The challenge will take you to every corner of Disney’s Animal Kingdom and is a wildly fun way to discover all the park has to offer.

 There are over 30 Wilderness Explorer Badges to earn at the Animal Kingdom, including:

 The back of your Handbook features a ranking list.
 Earning five badges makes you a Tadpole, 10 badges a Minnow, and 20 badges or more makes you a Fish.
 If you score all the badges, you’ll be considered a Senior Wilderness Explorer.

 We don’t suggest you try to complete the book while also touring the attractions, especially with young children.
-There are 30 kiosks to visit, throughout the entire 500+ acres that is the Animal Kingdom.
+There are 30 kiosks to visit, throughout the entire 500+ acres of the Animal Kingdom.
 Between walking, breaks and time needed to accomplish each task, it takes many families 2 full days just to finish the handbook.

 If you’re not able to collect all the badges during your trip, just bring your guidebook back with you on your next vacation and pick up right where you left off.

 - Pick up your handbook at the bridge between Oasis and Discovery Center.
 You can also pick up a handbook from a Wilderness Explorer Troop Leader located in Africa, Rafiki’s Planet Watch, Asia, Dinoland USA, and Pandora.